Skip to main content

 #Packing List

-• Light rain jacket — July thunderstorms arrive fast and heavy
+• Light rain jacket: July thunderstorms arrive fast

-• Small fan if your hotel may not have AC
+• Portable phone fan if your hotel has no AC

 #Backup Plans (Rainy Days)